Content Map Terms

 How can you stay on your plan for change?

 It's hard to change habits.
 You have to be ready.
 Make sure this is the right time for you.
 Are you ready to make a plan and stay on it?
 Do you have the support of your family and friends?
 Do you know what your first steps will be?
 Becoming healthier and staying that way is a lifelong effort.

 Most people have more success when they make small changes, one step at a time.
 For example, you might eat an extra piece of fruit, walk 10 minutes more, or add more vegetables to your meals.

 Studies show that people who keep track of what they eat are better at losing weight.
 Keep a notebook where you can write down everything you eat and drink each day.
-You may be surprised to see how much you are eating.
-Use a calorie counter to add up your calories.
-(You can find calorie counters online and at bookstores.)

-As you keep track of calories, look at whether you skip meals, when you eat, how often you eat out, and how many fruits and vegetables you eat.
+Look at whether you skip meals, when you eat, how often you eat out, and how many fruits and vegetables you eat.
 Keep track of when you eat beyond feeling full and if you eat for reasons other than being hungry.
 This will help you see patterns that you may want to change.

 You may also want to write down the amount of physical activity you've had each day.

 Can you take medicines or have surgery to lose weight?